Work in prison

 Part-time

-A minor in prison is considered to be working part-time if the duration of his work is less than 35 hours per week or 1771 hours per year.
+A juvenile in prison is considered to be working part-time if the duration of his work is less than 35 hours per week or 1771 hours per year.

-Under a part-time contract, the minimum duration work order is 10 hours per week.
+Under a part-time contract, the minimum duration of work is of 10 hours per week.

 Rest